Valeriisht/BioSeqTool/README.md

 ## run_dna_rna_tools

 A utility for manipulating DNA/RNA molecules.
 The run_dna_rna_tool_module.py module is loaded when the script is executed.
+It is located in the NASeqTool.py script.